-Healthy Families is a project funded by the Texas Health and Human Services Commission to better understand and address inequities in prenatal care access and birth outcomes in Smith and Hidalgo counties.
-UT System Population Health (through UT Health Northeast) received $2 million to identify the health determinants impacting entry and engagement of mothers into prenatal care as well as maternal and infant health outcomes.
+Healthy Families is a project funded by the Texas Health and Human Services Commission to better understand and address inequities in prenatal care access and birth outcomes in Hidalgo and Smith counties.

 The primary objective of the Healthy Families project is to identify community-specific needs and opportunities for programs to enhance early entry into prenatal care for women in Hidalgo and Smith counties.
-Ongoing feedback from the community will help inform the development of programs and services implemented in the two project sites.
-The impact of the selected programs on pregnancy-related outcomes will be evaluated and this information will be used to further refine the services.
+Ongoing feedback from the community is helping to inform the development of programs and services implemented in the two project sites.
+The impact of the selected programs on pregnancy-related outcomes is continually evaluated and this information is being used to further refine the services.

 Information incorporated culturally and linguistically appropriate messages targeting women who are or may become pregnant, as well as their partners.